achntj/movies/src/reviews/eat-pray-love.md

 In my books, this is a 10/10 for the story and the idea behind it all.
 Cannot hate a self-discovery film.
-I came across this when I asked chat gpt to recommend movies like "Zindagi Naa Milegi Dobaara" (a very very very good India movie) and this was the answer.
+I came across this when I asked chat gpt to recommend movies like "Zindagi Naa Milegi Dobaara" (a very very very good Indian movie) and this was the answer.
 Did not disappoint for sure.